appwrite/demo-todo-with-vue/README.md

 ## 🎬 Getting Started

-### 🤘 Install Appwrite
+### 🤘 Create Appwrite Project
+The easiest way to get started with Appwrite is by [signing up for Appwrite Cloud](https://cloud.appwrite.io/).

-Follow our simple [Installation Guide](https://appwrite.io/docs/installation) to get Appwrite up and running in no time.
+> If you want to try self-hosting Appwrite, follow our simple [Self-Hosting Guide](https://appwrite.io/docs/self-hosting) to get Appwrite up and running in no time.
 You can either deploy Appwrite on your local machine or, on any cloud provider of your choice.

-> Note: If you setup Appwrite on your local machine, you will need to create a public IP so that your hosted frontend can access it.

-We need to make a few configuration changes to your Appwrite server.
+We need to make a few configuration changes to your Appwrite project.

 1. Add a new Web App in Appwrite and enter the endpoint of your website (`localhost, <project-name>.vercel.app etc`)
 ![Appwrite Console](https://user-images.githubusercontent.com/31401437/155891052-09bb17e4-a30c-4c73-8c9f-b1cc0b44c596.png)